okami101/vuetify-admin/examples/generators/README.md

-# Vtec Admin Tutorial
+# Vtec Admin Generators

-Tutorial project with both Laravel backend and admin Vue CLI.
-Most code of this project has been generated.
-This should be the final state after following the [dedicated docs](https://vtec.okami101.io/guide/tutorial.html).
+Generators showcase project with both Laravel backend and admin Vue CLI.
+Most code of this project has been generated as shown in this [dedicated guide](https://vtec.okami101.io/guide/generators.html).

 This is the perfect way to show the power of both backend and client generators.
 Ideal place for code generation testing by using [included YAML sample generators](admin/generators).

 ## How to run